Aelius Donatus: Commentaries

-In "About Comedy and Tragedy" in his Commentary on Terence, Donatus was the first person known to document the system whereby a play is made up of three separate parts: protasis, epitasis, and catastrophe.

-Aelius Donatus should not be confused with Tiberius Claudius Donatus, also the author of a commentary (Interpretationes) on the Aeneid, who lived about 50 years later.

 Donatus auctus

 During the Renaissance, Donatus's Vita Vergili is often collected in anthologies of ancient literature.
 The humanists had interpolated other materials into the Vita Vergili to add details and fill in gaps, and these interpolations are collectively called Donatus auctus ["the augmented Donatus"].
 Donatus auctus was added some time around 1426–37, between the first and second redactions of the De scriptoribus illustribus latinae linguae ["On Famous Writers of the Latin Language"] of Sicco Polenton, and it became the standard account of Virgil's life up until the 18th century.

 The text and translation is found in Ziolkowski and Putnam (2008: II.A.37, 345–69), with italics for the Donatus auctus and non-italics for Vita Vergili.

 See for an evolutionary tree for all the versions of Vita Vergili.

-This Vita depicted Vergil as a wise scholar and expert in science, while disregarding the anecdotes portraying Vergil as a magician, which were added during the medieval period in other Vita.
+This Vita depicted Vergil as a wise scholar and expert in science, while disregarding the anecdotes portraying Vergil as a magician, which were added during the medieval period in other Vitae.

 Donatus auctus contains one oft-quoted poem "sic vos non vobis", which was recorded in Codex Salmasianus.
 See section 251, 252 in I.1 of Latin Anthology (B. G. Teubner, 1982).
 The version recorded in Codex Salmasianus contained just two lines; it was expanded into 5 lines in Donatus auctus.